Our Trek Leaders

 We engage professional trek leaders who have no peer on the Kokoda Trail:

-- We are all qualified in Advanced First Aid;
+• We are all qualified in Advanced First Aid;

-- We all carry satellite phones and VHF radios with a 24/7 rear link to our headquarters at Sogeri;
+• We all carry satellite phones and VHF radios with a 24/7 rear link to our headquarters at Sogeri;

-- We have a combined total of 160 years professional military service within out team;
+• We have a combined total of 160 years professional military service within out team;

-- We all have extensive experience in expedition leadership;
+• We all have extensive experience in expedition leadership;

-- We all understand the phases of war and the principles applicable to each phase;
+• We all understand the phases of war and the principles applicable to each phase;

-- We all have studied the strategy and tactics of each battle of the Kokoda campaign;
+• We have all studied the strategy and tactics of each battle of the Kokoda campaign;

-- We have a 30 year relationship with villagers along the trail; and
+• We have a 32 year relationship with villagers along the trail; and

-- We are all committed to Network Kokoda to provide health and education support to local villagers along the trail - see www.networkkokoda.org.
+• We are all committed to Network Kokoda to provide health and education support to local villagers along the trail - see www.networkkokoda.org.

 Meet our Trek Leaders